 On April, 20 1848 John Timberlake officially platted the town of Fallsville & named it after the waterfall next to the mill which is now part of The Fallsville Wildlife Area.
 More residents moved into town & Fallsville grew to have 3 streets with 8 houses in town & a few more on the outskirts.
 The residents thought Fallsville would get a railroad built through it & become a large town but that never happened.
 A new Auburn Methodist Church was built in 1891 & still stands today.
 It was the last structure built in town.
 Fallsville's last resident was Andrew Payton who died in 1893.

-There's also still several foundations in the area along with some other small structures & remnants.
+There are also still several foundations in the area along with some other small structures & remnants.
 Simon & Elizabeth Clouser are buried with their 3 children at Auburn Church Cemetery on Careytown Rd.
 The waterfall & remnants of the town are off of Fallsville Lane, the gravel road south of Auburn Church.
 It's blocked off from traffic but there's a small parking lot at the front of the road.